xyznaveen/computing-project/README.md

 # Setting up this project

 Instructions
-# First install laravel please follow the Instructions on http://laravel.com #
+1. First install laravel visit -> http://laravel.com

-1.  create .env file in your home folder if there isn't already or rename .env.exampe to .env
+2.  create .env file in your home folder if there isn't already or rename .env.exampe to .env
-2.  open .env file and enter your database details i.e. host, username and password
+3.  open .env file and enter your database details i.e. host, username and password
-3.  open project folder in cmd and run this command `php artisan migrate` to setup database
+4.  open project folder in cmd and run this command `php artisan migrate` to setup database
-4.  start the server by typing `php artisan serve`
+5.  start the server by typing `php artisan serve`
-5. open your browser and navigate to `127.0.0.1:8000`
+6. open your browser and navigate to `127.0.0.1:8000`